Am I Done? Predicting Action Progress in Videos: Action Progress

-Given a video $v = \{ f_1 \ldots f_N \}$ composed of $N$ frames $f_i$, an action can be represented as a sequence of bounding boxes spanning from a starting frame $f_S$ to an ending frame $f_E$, and enclosing the subject performing the action.
-This forms what in literature is usually referred to as \textit{action tube}~\cite{ggjm2015tubes,saha2016deep}.
-Given a frame $f_i$ within a tube in [$t_S,t_E$], the action progress can be interpreted as the fraction of the action that has already passed.
+We provide a first definition of action progress with a linear interpretation.
+Given a frame $f_i$ belonging to an action tube in [$t_S,t_E$], action progress can be interpreted as the fraction of the action that has already passed.
 Therefore, for each box in a tube at time $t_i$, we define the target action progress as:

-to be predicted online, frame-by-frame, by only observing the past frames of the tubes from $t_S$ to $t_i$.
-A similar linear modeling of action evolution has been previously used in action anticipation \cite{aliakbarian2017encouraging} with encouraging results.
+This definition is versatile and can be applied to any sequence annotated for action detection.
+A similar linear modeling of action evolution has been previously used in action anticipation \cite{aliakbarian2017encouraging} and in action synchronization \cite{dwibedi2019temporal} with encouraging results.
 Although simple, a key advantage of this definition is that it does not require to define any prior information regarding the structure or subparts of an action, making it applicable to a large set of actions.
 As a result, we can learn predictive models from any dataset containing spatio-temporal boundary annotations.
-This means that the task of action progress does not require to collect additional annotations for existing datasets, since the action progress values can be directly inferred from the temporal annotations.
+This means that the task of action progress in its linear interpretation does not require to collect additional annotations for existing datasets, since the action progress values can be directly inferred from the temporal annotations.
 This is a major strength, also considering the intrinsic difficulty of annotating action temporal boundaries \cite{sigurdsson2017}.
-In the experimental section, we will show that our model is tested on different datasets containing real world actions, proving that the definition is reasonable in many cases.
+While this model is best suited for durative telic actions, in the experimental section we show that it is also reasonable in many cases, including durative atelic actions.